 3. Secure Your Wi-Fi Network

 Your Wi-Fi network is a gateway into your business.
-Change the default router password immediately — default passwords are publicly known and easily exploited.
-Use WPA3 encryption (or WPA2 if WPA3 is not available).
+Change the default router password immediately.
+Use WPA3 encryption.
 Create a separate guest Wi-Fi network for visitors and customers so they cannot access your business systems.
-Hide your main network SSID from public view.

 4. Regular Data Backups